Last updated

 Discover folk - the CRM for people-powered businesses

-In this blog post, we’ll explore the best CRM options for sales automation, highlighting tools that will help you boost your productivity and sales performance.
+In this blog post, we'll explore the best CRM options for sales automation specifically designed for teams of 20-50 people, highlighting tools that will help boost your team's productivity and overall sales performance at scale.

 Why you need a CRM